 The Bank has a secure process to start a client relationship and to supervise the sale of market products.
 Clients' protection is based on a complete client classification system, not only in application of the MIFID rules (European Directive on Markets in Financial Instruments) applicable in the European Economic Area (increased protection of non-professional clients to whom an investment service is provided), but also worldwide following an internal process called " internal suitability rating ".
-These measures are part of the sales process to ensure that financial instruments that are proposed to clients are consistent with their needs and their knowledge of risks.
+These measures are part of the sales process to ensure that financial instruments proposed to clients are consistent with their needs, their knowledge of risks and their sustainability preferences.

 As part of this process the Compliance department issues prior recommendations on transactions considered sensitive and controls a posteriori that the advice is followed.
-Furthermore, Compliance pays particular attention to commercial margins and to the documentation meant to inform clients, while preserving the proper archiving and conservation of underlying data.
+Furthermore, Compliance pays particular attention to commercial margins and to the documentation including the greenwashing risk, meant to inform clients, while preserving the proper archiving and conservation of underlying data.